 You may qualify for the basic state pension (or 'state retirement pension') if you are over state pension age.
-State pension age is currently 65 for men and is gradually increasing from 60 to 65 for women.
+State pension age is currently 65 for men and is gradually increasing to 65 for women.
 For more information see changes to state pension age.

 Please see our information on the new state pension if you reached retirement age on or after 6 April 2016 as the new rules may apply.

 Under the old rules, as well as the basic state pension you may also qualify for an additional pension.
 This additional state pension scheme has been provided under a number of names - the state earnings-related pension scheme, the second state pension and graduated retirement benefit.
 Amounts earned in additional state pension are paid alongside the basic state pension.